-UNICEF's humanitarian work in Ukraine focuses on meeting the most critical urgent needs for safety, health care, safe water and nutrition, protection while also safeguarding children's rights and long term well-being.
+UNICEF's humanitarian work in Ukraine has always focused on meeting critical needs for health care, safe water and nutrition, while also safeguarding children's rights and long term well-being and helping to strengthen critical systems and essential services.

-Schools and hospitals and critical infrastructure have all been and continue to be frequently targeted by attacks, disrupting and limiting access to esential services.
 For many years, and well before conflict started in the eastern region, UNICEF had been providing critical support to help close gaps in Ukraine's health system, particularly in the areas of childhood immunizations and HIV prevention.
-That support has been significantly expanded as UNICEF rushes essential medicines, midwifery kits, surgical kits and other lifesaving supplies to health facilities where women have been giving birth in makeshift basement bunkers since the war started.
+That support was significantly expanded as UNICEF rushed essential medicines, midwifery kits, surgical kits and other lifesaving supplies to health facilities where women were giving birth in makeshift basement bunkers.

 Children have been killed.
 Children have been wounded.
 And children are being profoundly traumatized by the violence all around them.
 We must protect all children in Ukraine.
 Now.
 They need peace. — UNICEF Executive Director Catherine M. Russell

 “Children have been killed.
 Children have been wounded.
 And children are being profoundly traumatized by the violence all around them," UNICEF Executive Director Catherine M. Russell said.
 "We must protect all children in Ukraine.
 Now.
 They need peace.”

 Afshan Khan, UNICEF’s Regional Director for Europe and Central Asia said: “UNICEF is on the ground, doing its best to meet children’s basic needs, but the only way out of the tragedy unfolding in Ukraine is for the conflict to end."

 Working with government and other partners, UNICEF is providing a range of support and services to children and women who fled Ukraine for neighboring countries in Eastern Europe and beyond.